Measure your pupillary distance (PD)

 Have a credit card (or any card with a magnetic strip) to hand.

-Click ‘Measure Your PD’ at the bottom of this page
+Click ‘Measure Your PD’ at the bottom of the page

 Just follow the onscreen instructions and within a few seconds you will have the answer to the mystery ‘what is my PD?’
-Please write it down so you can send it to us when requested to do so.
+Once we have captured this information you will see it on your account details.

 What exactly is the PD?
 The distance between the centre of your left and right pupils measured in millimetres.